aaryalotke/Man_climbing_coconut_tree/README.md

 # Man_climbing_coconut_tree
-A simple animation created using graphics.h library in C programming language.
+A simple animation created using graphics.h library in C++.
 The animation depicts a man climbing a coconut tree to pluck some coconuts.
 A coconut falls from the tree and the man climbs down with the coconuts.

 Here is a brief explanation of the code: